JordanAnthonyKing/japanese/japanese.md

 Note: This usage usually has a childish, or somewhat argumentative tone.

 Why does this mean &rsquo;but&rsquo;?
-What&rsquo;re we&rsquo;re doing is taking the thing that was just said and adding だ to it.
+What we&rsquo;re doing is taking the thing that was just said and adding だ to it.
 Then quoting what they just said: だって - You say that (Sakura is pretty), and the implication is that something contradictory will follow.

 &#x2014;